-- (i) camp accommodation, which shall be available seven days per week; or - (ii) for each day worked, suitable board and room as set out in this agreement between the parties hereto; or - (iii) for each day worked, reimbursement toward the expense of the employee's board and lodging, and any goods and services tax paid by the employee in the purchase of board and lodging, by way of a subsistence allowance in the amount of one hundred and ten dollars (\$110.00) per day, except for: - the Swan Hills region where the rate will be one hundred fifteen dollars (\$115.00) - the Athabasca, Hardisty, Hanna, Stettler, Camrose, Wainwright and Cold Lake regions where the rate will be one hundred twenty dollars (\$120.00). - the Edson, Fox Creek, and Red Deer regions where the rate will be one hundred twenty-five dollars (\$125.00). - the Peace River region where the rate will be one hundred and fifty dollars (\$150.00) - the Grande Prairie and Drumheller regions where the rate will be one hundred thirty dollars (\$130.00). - the Hinton and Bonneyville region where the rate will be one hundred thirty-five dollars (\$135.00). - the Fort McMurray region where the rate will be one hundred ninety-five dollars (\$195.00) - the Lloydminster region where the rate will be one hundred forty-five dollars (\$145.00). - the Canmore Exshaw region where the rate will be one hundred and fifty-five dollars (\$155.00)
+- (i) camp accommodation, which shall be available seven days per week; or - (ii) for each day worked, suitable board and room as set out in this agreement between the parties hereto; or - (iii) for each day worked, reimbursement toward the expense of the employee's board and lodging, and any goods and services tax paid by the employee in the purchase of board and lodging, by way of a subsistence allowance in the amount of one hundred and ten dollars (\$110.00) per day, except for: - the Swan Hills region where the rate will be one hundred fifteen dollars (\$115.00) - the Athabasca, Hardisty, Hanna, Stettler, Camrose, Wainwright and Cold Lake regions where the rate will be one hundred twenty dollars (\$120.00). - the Edson, Fox Creek, Peace River and Red Deer regions where the rate will be one hundred twenty-five dollars (\$125.00). - the Peace River region where the rate will be one hundred fifty dollars (\$150.00). - the Grande Prairie and Drumheller regions where the rate will be one hundred thirty dollars (\$130.00). - the Hinton region where the rate will be one hundred thirty-five dollars (\$135.00). - the Fort McMurray region where the rate will be one hundred ninety-five dollars (\$195.00) - the Lloydminster region where the rate will be one hundred forty-five dollars (\$145.00). - the Canmore/Exshaw region where the rate will be one hundred fifty-five dollars (\$155.00).

-Should the above subsistence rates be amended, due to a review of subsistence rates for the majority of other trades, those amended rates shall be effective in this agreement as well. (see www.clra.org for updated rates)
+Should the above subsistence rates be amended, due to a review of subsistence rates for the majority of others trades, those amended rates shall be effective in this agreement as well. (see www.clra.org for updates)

 Subsistence allowance for regular days worked in an employee's first week of work, will not be held back and will be paid in the week the allowance was earned.
-Subsistence allowance for subsequent weeks of work will be held back one week.
+Subsistence allowance for subsequent weeks of work will be held back one (1) week.
 If this results in an overpayment of subsistence allowance such overpayment may be deducted from the final pay.
-New hires must provide payroll information to the Employer on Monday morning of the first week they are employed in order to receive their subsistence on the next pay day.

-- (iv) On a project / jobsite located over two hundred and fifty (250) radius kilometers from the geographic centers of either the City of Edmonton or Calgary (as applicable) one additional day's subsistence shall be paid for the use of accommodation for the night following the last day worked, provided that the Employee presents a bona-fide commercial receipt to his Employer for each occasion the accommodation is used.
-Where the Employer or his client is providing a free trip back to the city on the same day as the last shift of the week, this provision shall not be applicable. - (v) Board and room will be supplied or the daily expense allowance will be paid for any Statutory Holiday which falls on a scheduled work day other than a first or last day of a scheduled shift provided the employee reports for work on the work day immediately preceding and following the Statutory Holiday. - (b) Applicable beyond a 475 kilometer radius of the Cities of Edmonton and Calgary (excluding National Parks and Northwest Territories)
+- (iv) On a project / jobsite located over two hundred and fifty (250) radius kilometers from the geographic centers of either the City of Edmonton or Calgary (as applicable) one additional day's subsistence shall be paid for the use of accommodation for the night following the last day worked, provided that the Employee presents a bona-fide commercial receipt to their Employer for each occasion the accommodation is used.
+Where the Employer or their client is providing a free trip back to the city on the same day as the last shift of the week, this provision shall not be applicable. - (v) Board and room will be supplied or the daily expense allowance will be paid for any Statutory Holiday which falls on a scheduled work day other than a first or last day of a scheduled shift provided the employee reports for work on the work day immediately preceding and following the Statutory Holiday. - (b) Applicable beyond a 475 kilometer radius of the Cities of Edmonton and Calgary (excluding National Parks and Northwest Territories)

-When an employee is directed or dispatched to work on an out-of-town job which will last at least five days, the employer will provide, on a seven (7) days per week basis:
+When an employee is directed or dispatched to work on an out-of-town job which will last at least five (5) days, the employer will provide, on a seven (7) days per week basis: